Fantom-foundation/Tosca/BUILD.md

 - Crash test: FuzzLfvm will execute instructions one at the time looking for a panic. ```make fuzz-lfvm```
 - Differential test: FuzzDifferentialLfvmVsGeth ```make fuzz-lfvm-diff```

-Notice lack of evmzero target: go utilizes native code coverage to inform the algorithm, which would use this information to drive the mutation process.
+Notice lack of evmzero target: go utilizes native code coverage reports to inform the algorithm, which would use this information to drive the mutation process.
 There is currently no method to retrieve this information from the C++ library, this renders the C++/go fuzzer as a brute-force algorithm.